 Regulation of the sulfate assimilation pathway is complicated and involves both compounds synthesized from cysteine and enzymes in the cysteine metabolic pathway.
 Among the most important of these is glutathione.
-Glutathione concentrations in the plant can reach up to 10 mM (Leustek, , 2000).
+Glutathione concentrations in the plant can reach up to 10 mM (Leustek, et al., 2000).
 In addition to providing important anti-oxidant functions, glutathione is an important signaling molecule in sulfate transport.
-High levels of sulfur-containing compounds, like methionine and glutathione, serve as signals for plants to slow sulfate assimilation, store sulfate in the vacuole, and/or slow uptake (Mauruyama-Nakashita, , 2004).
+High levels of sulfur-containing compounds, like methionine and glutathione, serve as signals for plants to slow sulfate assimilation, store sulfate in the vacuole, and/or slow uptake (Mauruyama-Nakashita, et al., 2004).
 High levels of O-acetyl serine (OAS), the non-sulfur containing carbon backbone that is used in the reaction to produce cysteine, serves as a signal that plant sulfate levels are low.
-Thus, high levels of OAS stimulate sulfate uptake (Mauruyama-Nakashita, , 2004).
-Interestingly, sulfate sequestered in the vacuole is not coupled with sulfate assimilation (Koprivova, , 2013), as sulfate in the vacuole does not contribute to sulfate signaling (Mauruyama-Nakashita, , 2004).
-Koralewska demonstrated that anionic sulfate can comprise about 50% of total sulfur content in the leaves of B. oleracea (2007).
+Thus, high levels of OAS stimulate sulfate uptake (Mauruyama-Nakashita, et al., 2004).
+Interestingly, sulfate sequestered in the vacuole is not coupled with sulfate assimilation (Koprivova, et al., 2013), as sulfate in the vacuole does not contribute to sulfate signaling (Mauruyama-Nakashita, et al., 2004).
+Koralewska et al. demonstrated that anionic sulfate can comprise about 50% of total sulfur content in the leaves of B. oleracea (2007).

 Because sulfur-containing molecules are important for both human and plant health, researchers are interested in the processes that alter sulfate uptake and assimilation.
 For this project, Dr. Allen Brown’s lab at N.C.
 State University provided us with quantitative trait loci (QTLs) in Brassica oleracea shown to be responsible for a two to three fold increase in sulfur accumulation in the florets.
 These differences in accumulation were not attributable to environmental factors.
 The goal of our project was to perform genomic analysis of the unexplored broccoli genome in order determine which genes could be responsible for these QTLs.
 By gaining a better understanding of genes near the QTLs, we could provide significant evidence as to which genes may be important in regulating sulfur levels.
-The results of our analysis could subsequently be analyzed in wet-lab experiments, and ultimately help farmers grow a better broccoli crop.
+The results of our analysis could subsequently be analyzed in wet-lab experiments using SSRs we identified, and ultimately could help farmers grow a better broccoli crop.

 In addition to our main goal of finding genes responsible for the QTLs, we also wanted to provide support to researchers who create genomic analysis tools.
 In the course of our project, we used the BLAST feature on the Genome Database for Vaccinium (Washington State University, 2014).
-We also used the Integrated Genome Browser (IGB) to manually search the B. oleracea genome (Nicol , 2014).
+We also used the Integrated Genome Browser (IGB) to manually search the B. oleracea genome (Nicol et al., 2014).
 By performing our search for genes in multiple ways, we hoped to provide researchers with information to improve their genomic analysis tools.

 Methods